Quiflern/Codevault/README.md

   _eg:_ `-i 1 ` | `--id 1`.

 **Examples:**

+ - **To view the code of ID "20", execute:**

+	    target/debug/codevault copy --id 20

-**To view the code of ID "1", execute:**
+ - **To view the code of ID "25", execute:**

-    target/debug/codevault copy --id 1
+	    target/debug/codevault copy --id 20

 **Demo:**